 r.
 Esman’, rt of the Ret’, lt of the Desna, r.
 Esman’, rt of the Kleven’, rt of the Seym, r.
 Osmon’, rt of the Svapa, rt of the Seym – Kurd e’sman “sky”.

 v.
 Kerbutivka north-west of the town of Konotop – Kurd ker "deaf", bût, pût "an idol"

 r.
 Kharaseya, rt of the Svapa, rt of the Seym and the village of the same name on this river – Kurd xarû “clear”, eşîya “a thing”, xur “swift stream”; com.
 Ir xur, xor “the sun” and saia “to shine”;

 r.
 Navla, rt of the Desna – Kurd newal “valley”;

 r.
 Ret’, lt of the Desna, r.
 Retik, rt of the Ret’ – Kurd rêtin “to pour”;

 r.
 Tim, rt of the Sosna, rt of the Don and the village of Tim in the riverhead и – курд. tim “side”;

 t.
 Zamglai and the Zamglay River, the tributary of the Desna River– Kurd. zong "swamp" and leyi "a strem".
 There is near these places one of the largest boggy systems of Ukraine.

 The area limited by the Seym, Desna, Dnieper, and Psel (possibly Sula) Rivers is defined as the Urheimat of Afghans.
-Here or there are place names which can have not only Iranic but namely Afghan origin:
+Here or nearby there are place names that may be of Iranian origin, but it is not possible to speak specifically about Afghani:

 vv.
 Keleberda on the bank of the Dnieper in Čerkasy Region opposite Kaniv and next to Horishni Plavni – Afg.kālə “a hous”, and berta “back”, but better Kurd. kelî "mountain" and berd "stone".

 r.
 Tarapunka, rt of the Liutenka, lt of the Psel River can be decoded as "black mushroom".
 Common Iranic tar(a) means "black" and pongo, ponka, fank does any round object.
 Earlier the word meant simply "mushroom", and it is present in this sense in many languages (except for Iranic also Lat fungus, Mord panga, etc.), but only Iranic word is well suited to its attribute.